egg1245/se-toolkit-lab-6/README.md

 > My agent failed this question: "...".
 Diagnose why and suggest a fix.

 The agent you build is simple (~100-200 lines).
-The learning comes from debugging it against the benchmark — each failure teaches you something about agents or course material.
+The learning comes from debugging it against the benchmark.

-You need a coding agent that has access to the whole repo to work effectively.

 ## Learning outcomes